-We assign a ba1 Funding Structure score to Aareal Bank, one notch above its initial score, reflecting its favourable term structure, and limited refinancing and interest rate risks.
-The bank's funding structure comprises less confidence-sensitive covered bonds (Pfandbriefe, €12.4 billion as of year-end 2019), a sizeable amount of corporate and housing industry deposits (€9.7 billion), senior unsecured debt including promissory notes (€7.0 billion) and subordinated debt (€0.6 billion).
-Within its senior unsecured debt proportion, Aareal Bank is a strong issuer of smaller-size promissory note loans to the market, benefitting from its strong and proven access to the institutional private placement market.
+We assign a ba1 Funding Structure score to Aareal, one notch above its initial score, reflecting its favourable term structure, and limited refinancing and interest rate risks.
+The bank's funding structure comprises less confidence-sensitive covered bonds (Pfandbriefe, €11.4 billion as of June 2020), a sizeable amount of corporate and housing industry deposits (€13.2 billion), senior unsecured debt of €1.7 billion, junior senior debt of €5.0 billion and subordinated debt (€0.9 billion).
+Within its unsecured debt proportion, Aareal is a strong issuer of smaller promissory note loans to the market, benefitting from its strong and proven access to the institutional private placement market.

-The bank's funding composition is further supported by its two-pillar business model, attracting sizeable and rather sticky housing industry deposits (€9.7 billion as of year-end 2019) because of its dominant market share of IT and banking services (of around 60%), which it provides to the German housing industry.
+The bank's funding composition is further supported by its two-pillar business model, attracting sizeable and rather sticky housing industry deposits (€10.3 billion as of June 2020) because of its IT and banking services (of around 60%), which it provides to the German housing industry.
 Most of these deposits are either tenant security deposits or operating deposits of the respective housing companies, constituting a reliable and stable source of funding, which is a key credit strength compared with that of the bank's other wholesale-funded CRE lending peers.
-In addition, Aareal Bank's senior debt and covered bond investor base is diversified, granular and largely driven by a domestic private placement backbone, providing further funding stability.
+In addition, Aareal's senior debt and covered bond investor base is diversified, granular and largely driven by a domestic private placement backbone, providing further funding stability.

-Aareal Bank's funding mix is well diversified
+Aareal's funding mix is well diversified